Living the Package-Free Shopping Dream

 “I think true self-love and self-care is really an extension of wanting to care for everything around us,” she explains.
 “Being able to care for ourselves and know when we have the capacity to move forward and when we don’t—that internal perspective is what will help us.”

 This article is second in a series about reducing plastic in our lives.
 The series was made possible by a Vancity Community Branch Grant.
-Read the first story: “7 Ways to Cut Plastic at Home”
+Read the third story: “Shoes: The Pollutants Beneath Our Feet.”